MherZaqaryan/Mher-Dev-Documentation/docs/private-games/verify-purchase.md

 ---
-id: how-to-verify
+id: verify-purchase
-title: How To Verify
+title: Verify Purchase
 description: Verifying your purchase and getting your personal license key for the BedWars1058 Private Games Addon.
 ---